-This document may change due to Training Package and NSW Education Standards Authority (NESA) updates.
-Notification of variations will be made in due time
+This information may change due to Training Package and NSW Education Standards Authority (NESA) updates.
+Notification of variations will be made in due time with minimal disruption or disadvantage.

-Course: Primary Industries

-Board Developed Course (240 hour)
+Course: Primary IndustriesBoard Developed Course (240 hour)

 2 or 4 Preliminary and/or HSC units in total